crdx/mission/README.md

 ### Built in

 Built in tasks should be implemented in Go under the `tasks` directory.
 The directory corresponds to the task slug and should be the package name.
-The `GetBuiltIn` method in `task/task.go` should be modified to reference the task.
+The `GetBuiltInAction` method in `config/task.go` should be modified to reference the task.
 Each task is a package named after the slug containing a `Run` method.
+If you want to do this then you probably want to maintain a fork of this repository for yourself.

 See the example in `tasks/spotify`.

-### External
+### Exec

-External tasks are executable scripts or binaries named `run` located within a directory named after the task slug in the `tasks` directory in the working directory.
-For example a task named `mail` would be resolved to the executable found at `tasks/mail/run`.
+Exec tasks are executable scripts or binaries named `run` located within a directory named after the task slug in the `tasks` directory in the working directory.
+For example, a task named `mail` would be resolved to the executable found at `tasks/mail/run`.

 ## Environment